yd3v/yd3v/README.md

 # Hello, my friend
 ### My name is thlsn <br />
 I'm currently learning about C language,<br />but i have some experience with other languages, like<br />
-Javascript, PHP, Python, and web delevopment in general.
+Javascript (Node, React, React-Native...), PHP, Python, and web delevopment in general.